 The principle at work when a type is assigned to dynamic is to conceptually “wrap” the original type so that no compile-time validation occurs.
 Additionally, when a member is invoked at runtime, the wrapper intercepts the call and dispatches it appropriately (or rejects it).
 Calling GetType() on the dynamic object reveals the type underlying the dynamic instance—it does not return dynamic as a type.

-Any type that converts to object will convert to dynamic.
+Any type will convert to dynamic.

-In Listing 18.28, we successfully cast both a value type (double) and a reference type (string) to dynamic.
+In Listing 18.26, we successfully cast both a value type (double) and a reference type (string) to dynamic.
 In fact, all types can successfully be converted into a dynamic object.
 There is an implicit conversion from any reference type to dynamic.
 Similarly, there is an implicit conversion (a boxing conversion) from a value type to dynamic.
 In addition, there is an implicit conversion from dynamic to dynamic.
 This is perhaps obvious, but with dynamic this process is more complicated than simply copying the “pointer” (address) from one location to the next.